TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/Basics.rst

 routeEnhancers
 ^^^^^^^^^^^^^^

 While page routing works out of the box with no further settings, routeEnhancers allow the configuration of routing for TYPO3 extensions.
-More information regarding routeEnhancers can be found here: https://docs.typo3.org/typo3cms/extensions/core/latest/Changelog/9.5/Feature-86365-RoutingEnhancersAndAspects.html
+The TYPO3 Changlog comes with some `more information <https://docs.typo3.org/typo3cms/extensions/core/latest/Changelog/9.5/Feature-86365-RoutingEnhancersAndAspects.html>`_ regarding routeEnhancers.